balena-io/docs/pages/gettingStarted.md

 ## Setting Up Your Device

-Put the SD card into your device and wait for it to appear on the application dashboard.
+Put the SD card into your device, connect either the ethernet cable or insert the usb wifi dongle.
+Now power up the device by inserting the usb cable and wait for it to appear on the application dashboard.

 ![insert SD](/img/gifs/insert-sd.gif)

-While you wait Resin.io is partitioning your SD card, installing a custom linux environment and establishing a secure connecting with our servers.
+While you wait resin.io is partitioning your SD card, installing a custom linux environment and establishing a secure connecting with our servers.

-If you have a class 10 SD card and a fast internet connection your device should appear on the dashboard in around 10 minutes.
+If you have a class 10 SD card and a fast internet connection your device should appear on the dashboard in around 7 minutes.
 Note that Class 4 SD cards can take up to 3 times longer so it's well worth investing in the fastest card you can find.